24h toll-free helpline

 -

-How to Help Someone Experiencing Gender-Based Violence
+How to Support Someone Experiencing Gender-Based Violence

 When someone you care about is experiencing gender-based violence (GBV), it’s hard to know what to do.
 You might feel helpless, frustrated, scared, or unsure of how to even begin a conversation.
 But here’s what we want you to know: your support can make a difference.
 You don’t have to have all the answers.
 You…